MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/1-microsoft-copilot-web.md

     ![Screenshot showing add an image in Microsoft Copilot.](../Demos/Media/copilot_suno.png)

-    > [!NOTE]
-    > To use Suno, you must start a new topic in Copilot and then enable Suno.
+    > **NOTE:** To use Suno, you must start a new topic in Copilot and then enable Suno.

 1. In the **Ask me anything...** text box, copy and paste the prompt:
     ```